deep-wu/deep-wu.github.io/index.md

 ---

 ## 🏷 About Me
-I am a Professor  at the School of Artificial Intelligence and Big Data, Hefei University.
+I am a **Professor** at the **School of Artificial Intelligence and Big Data, Hefei University** and a recipient of the **Outstanding Young Graduate Supervisor in Anhui Province** award.
 My research focuses on **deep learning-driven video and image processing, multimodal perception computing, and algorithm optimization**.
-I have been recognized as an outstanding young graduate supervisor in Anhui Province.
-My research focuses on advancing the state-of-the-art in computer vision, remote sensing, and evolutionary computation.

-I have led numerous research projects funded by the National Natural Science Foundation of China, Anhui Provincial Key R&D Programs, and other major funding bodies.
-My work has been published in top-tier journals such as *IEEE Transactions on Image Processing (TIP)*, *IEEE Transactions on Evolutionary Computation (TEVC)*, *Information Fusion*, and *Pattern Recognition*.
+I have led multiple **national and provincial research projects**, including funding from **NSFC, Anhui Provincial Key R&D Programs**, and others.
+My research has been published in leading journals such as *IEEE Transactions on Image Processing (TIP)*, *IEEE Transactions on Evolutionary Computation (TEVC)*, *Information Fusion*, and *Pattern Recognition*.

 [📄 **Curriculum Vitae (CV)**](assets/cv.pdf)